Ereader screens are about to get a big upgrade

 The new On-Cell Touch module uses a stacked design that, according to E Ink, will drop the production cost of making ereaders as it eliminates the step where the touch sensor needs to be added on top of the electronic paper display.

-If this saving is passed on to the end user, next-gen premium devices that could potentially replace the likes of the Kobo Forma and Amazon Kindle Oasis might be a bit more affordable.
-And if this tech eventually filters down to into displays generally, it could reduce the price of touchscreen monitors.
+If this saving is passed on to the end user, next-gen premium ereaders that could potentially replace the likes of the Kobo Forma and Amazon Kindle Oasis might be a bit more affordable.
+And if this tech somehow filters down to displays generally, it could reduce the price of touchscreen monitors.

 An integrated touch sensor could, theoretically, make the screens more responsive, too.
 E Ink hasn't released any information in terms of performance, but an "easy on the eyes" experience will be a welcome improvement for avid readers.